 At Sausalito downtown, you can enjoy the shops and restaurants close to the ferry terminal or you can take a bike ride to the Redwoods, Mill Valley or Tiburon.

 On Angel Island you can go hiking, biking or just enjoy a picnic on the beach.
+The island also has a cafe offering unique sandwiches and wraps.

 AT&T Park is home to the SF Giants Baseball major league team but it also hosts other major events like Cirque Du Soleil.